osposweb/osposweb.github.io/Local-Deployment-using-LEMP-(Linux,-Nginx,-PHP7.0,-MariaDB-&-Adminer)-on-Ubuntu-16.04.md

 ### Fix this error

-First stop MariaDB.
-If you have installed MariaDB from Ubuntu repository, then use this command to stop it.
+First stop MariaDB, use this command to stop it.

 `sudo systemctl stop mysql`